Leonard Brennan, Ph.D.

 Lenny became a Research Scientist in the Department of Wildlife and Fisheries at Mississippi State University in 1989, and then moved on to become Director of Research at Tall Timbers Research Station in Tallahassee, Florida in 1993.
 During 2001 he moved to South Texas to assume his current position at the Caesar Kleberg Wildlife Research Institute.
 Lenny’s primary research interests pertain to habitat and population ecology of wild quail in Texas and developing a scientific basis for their management and conservation.
 He is conducting specific research projects on impacts of invasive exotic grasses, various brush management and grassland habitat restoration techniques, relationships between habitat structure and quail population productivity, understanding the predator context in which quail nest in South Texas, as well as the genetic ecology of bobwhites across the Texas landscape and their geographic range.

 During 2001-2002, Lenny served as Editor-in-Chief of The Journal of Wildlife Management, and has also served terms as Associate Editor for The Journal of Wildlife Management, Wildlife Society Bulletin, and Consulting Editor for Wildlife Monographs.
 Lenny received the Senior Faculty Distinguished Teaching Award in the College of Agriculture, Human Sciences and Natural Resources in 2005 and the Senior Faculty Distinguished Research Award in 2006 and 2013.
-He is currently Editor-in-Chief of Wildlife Society Bulletin, an international online journal dedicated to integrating wildlife science with management.
+He was Editor-in-Chief of Wildlife Society Bulletin from 2012 to 2013, an international online journal dedicated to integrating wildlife science with management.